webquiza/soundbreak/README.md

 * 5:30: Start researching options on how to implement Spotify API for authentication.

 * 6:30: Stop researching Spotify API implementation.

+#### Monday, 01/31

+- 10:35: Start researching options on how to implement Firebase for hosting.